Updated: Dec 7, 2022

 Truck Safety Laws

 First and foremost, trucking companies must keep their own or leased vehicles in good working order.
 This means that the brakes, lights, steering, engine, and other mechanical components must work correctly.
-More importantly, trucking businesses must undergo routine maintenance and safety inspections to ensure that vehicles are operating safely.
+More importantly, trucking businesses must undergo routine maintenance and safety inspections to ensure that vehicles operate safely.
 In addition, records of completed inspections and repairs must be kept and made available for examination.
 That said, trucking businesses that violate these regulations may be held accountable for accidents resulting in catastrophic injury or wrongful death.

 Furthermore, truck drivers are accountable for driving their vehicles safely and following certain standards.
 They must, in particular, get the following: